-Pupil's Name: Date of Birth: Year Group: Form: Date: Name of person completing this form (please print): Job Title: Signature: Reason(s) for recording the incident/concern (headline): Record the following factually: When (date & time of incident or concern arising)?
+Pupil's Name: Date of Birth: Year Group: Form: Date: Time (of writing this record): Name of person completing this form (please print): Job Title: Signature: Reason(s) for recording the incident/concern (headline): Record the following factually: When (date & time of incident or concern arising)?
 Where did your concerns arise?
 Who else - were any other children or staff present?
 What exactly did you see/hear/smell that raised your concern?
 N.B.
 Please record any direct disclosures/statements/comments using the child or adult's exact words in quotation marks.
 Professional opinion: Your professional opinions, impressions and worries are important.
 Facts should be recorded in the box above but please record your opinions, impressions and worries here and state what has led you to form them (e.g. something you have noticed, feel or suspect).
 Action taken, including names of everyone spoken to about the incident/concern: Name of Designated Safeguarding Lead this form was passed to: Date and time incident/concern was shared with Designated Safeguarding Lead:

-Please check to make sure your report is clear; and will be clear to someone else reading it next year

-NOW PLEASE PASS THIS FORM TO YOUR DESIGNATED SAFEGUARDING LEAD FOR COMPLETION OVERLEAF (NB by end of working day at latest if child is not at immediate risk of harm) Form C (green paper) - This form must be completed in black ink
+Please check to make sure your report is clear; and will be clear to someone else reading it next year NOW PLEASE PASS THIS FORM TO YOUR DESIGNATED SAFEGUARDING LEAD FOR COMPLETION OVERLEAF (NB by end of working day at latest if child is not at immediate risk of harm)